frequency-chain/docs/pages/glossary.md

 ## Thaw Period

 The period of time between token unstaking and token liquidity during which those tokens cannot be used, transferred or sold.
+See [Thaw Period](./Tokenomics/ProviderIncentives.md).

 ## Token Account